chris-wood/draft-unreliable-ohttp/draft-wood-ohai-unreliable-ohttp.md

 of retry mechanism in the event that their requests are too old.
 This means that applications using unreliable OHTTP should tolerate some amount of data loss.

+This extension is triggered when the Client specifies `message/ohttp-ack` in the `Accept` header in a request sent to the Oblivious Relay Resource.
+Likewise, this extension can be disabled by specifying `message/ohttp-res` (or sending no Accept header at all), requiring the return of an Encapsulated Response according to normal OHTTP.

+A Client MAY signal that unreliable delivery is optional by setting a request header of `Accept: message/*` or `Accept: */*` which matches both the `message/ohttp-res` and `message/ohttp-ack` Media Types.

 If a Client does not specify unreliable delivery by setting a compatible Accept header in its request, and receives a `406 Not Acceptable` status code in the response from the Relay Resource, this means that the OHTTP